For healthy growth

 absorbing essential ions from the soil through their roots.

-Perhaps the three most essential elements from the list above that a plant requires in relatively large amounts to be healthy are
+Perhaps the three most essential elements from the list above that a plant requires in relatively large amounts to stay healthy are

 nitrogen (N), phosphorus (P) and

 potassium (K).
-The image opposite shows why these three elements
+The image below shows why these three elements

 are essential.
 Basically nitrogen will make